astorDev/nice-shell/git/save/article/index.md

 	last = log -1 HEAD
 ```

 As you see, using git aliases, you can do what the name suggests: create a shorthand for a certain Git command you use frequently.
-However, to get the most out of them we'll need to go slightly beyond that.
+However, to get the most out of them, we'll need to go slightly beyond that.

 ## Unlocking Full Git Aliases Potential with ! operator

 Let's imagine a situation where you need to perform a git operation, but also need to use a non-git command in a process.
 This is where the true power of git aliases comes into play.
-Starting your alias with the `!` operator you can call commands, that do not belong to Git.
+Starting your alias with the `!` operator, you can call commands that do not belong to Git.
 Let's see this in action:

 ```sh
 git config --global alias.hello '!echo "Hello From Git Alias"'